How to Use a Step Count to Lose Weight

 10,000 steps per day has been the unofficial “rule” for a long time.
 The truth is, it’s not based on any kind of science.
 But it’s catchy, so it stuck.

 There’s absolutely no scientific reason to aim for 10,000 steps.

 However, that doesn’t mean paying attention to your step count is a bad idea.
 The real question is whether it’s right for YOU if you want to lose weight.
 And if so, what should your daily step count goal be?

 This time, let’s base it on science.

 Are Step Counts Dumb?

-For instance, I once thought owning a bright red, fish net muscle tee was a good decision.
-Then my roommate locked me out of our house while I was wearing it and I was forced to reconsider my opinion.
+For instance, I once thought owning a bright red, fish-net muscle tee was a good decision.
+Then one day I put it on and my roommate locked me out of our house.
+It didn’t take me long to reconsider my opinion of that fashion choice.